Penn Entertainment: Penn Entertainment (2022–present)

 In August 2022, the company changed its name to Penn Entertainment to reflect its diversification into sports content and other entertainment.
 In February 2023, Penn acquired the remainder of Barstool Sports for $388 million.

 In August 2023, Penn reached a ten-year, $2 billion licensing agreement with ESPN Inc., under which Penn would rebrand Barstool Sportsbook as ESPN Bet later in the year.
 To license the branding, Penn would pay $1.5 billion in cash, and give ESPN options for $500 million of its stock.
 ESPN would provide promotion for the service.
-Concurrently, Penn announced that it would sell Barstool back to its founder David Portnoy for $1 and 50% of gross revenue from any future sale of the site; Portnoy stated that he planned to continue owning Barstool Sports "till I die".
+Concurrently, Penn announced that it would sell Barstool back to its founder Dave Portnoy for $1 and 50% of gross revenue from any future sale of the site; Portnoy stated that he planned to continue owning Barstool Sports "till I die".

+The licensing agreement with ESPN was terminated early in November 2025, with ESPN Bet customers being transitioned over to Penn's theScore Bet, and ESPN signing a new deal with DraftKings to takeover Penn as its official sports betting partner.